-The Canon EOS-1D X Mark II and the Panasonic Lumix DC-GH5s are two digital cameras that were announced, respectively, in February 2016 and January 2018.
+The Canon EOS-1D X Mark II and the Panasonic Lumix DC-GH5s are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2018.
 The 1DX Mark II is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and a Four Thirds (GH5s) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 9.9 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 9.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is considerably smaller (49 percent) than the Canon 1D X Mark II.
 Moreover, the GH5s is substantially lighter (57 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX Mark II) and the Micro Four Thirds Lens Catalog (GH5s).
 Mirrorless cameras, such as the GH5s, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.